TugboatQA/docs/content/starter-configs/tutorials/pantheon.md

 ### Create a Pantheon User for Tugboat

-> #### Danger::Do not skip this step!
->
-> Because of how terminus machine tokens work, you cannot restrict their access
-> to a single Pantheon project.
-This means that by sharing your machine token
-> with Tugboat, anyone else that has access to your Tugboat project could gain
-> access to your personal Pantheon account, including any other Pantheon
-> projects that account has access to.
+{{% notice warning %}} Because of how terminus machine tokens work, you cannot restrict their access to a single Pantheon project.
+This means that by sharing your machine token with Tugboat, anyone else that has access to your Tugboat project could gain access to your personal Pantheon account, including any other Pantheon projects that account has access to. {{% /notice %}}

 By creating a Pantheon account solely for Tugboat's use, that user's access can be restricted to the Pantheon project connected to Tugboat.
 This user's machine